lee212/simpleazure/docs/index.rst

-Simple Azure is currently in a development stage therefore new features will be added from time to time and issues and bugs might be easily found while you use Simple Azure.
+Simple Azure is currently in a development stage therefore new features will be added from time to time and issues and bugs might be easily found while you use the tool.
 Check out the latest version from the `github
 <https://github.com/lee212/simpleazure>`_ repository.
 Documentation is also
 actively updated.